gitnik17/transly/README.md

 ```

 Training a new model on custom data
-Training data file shoulf be a csv with two columns, the input and the output
+Training data file should be a csv with two columns, the input and the output

 ```python
 from transly.seq2seq.config import SConfig